SerializeField in Unity

 Thanks for reading my tutorial on SerializeField in Unity!
 It took quite a while to research, write, and review.

-At the beginning of this article, I promised that you would know what [SerializeField] does, which fields are serializable in Unity, and that you would feel comfortable using [SerializeField] in your projects going forward.
+At the beginning of this article, I made a few promises.
+I promised that you would know what [SerializeField] does.
+I promised you’d know which fields are serializable in Unity.
+I promised that you would feel comfortable using [SerializeField] in your projects.
 I also promised that you would learn about [System.NonSerialized] and [field:SerializeField].

-If you have any further questions, join the OccaSoftware Discord channel for game developers.
+If you have further questions, join the OccaSoftware Discord channel for game developers.